erf-model/ERF/Docs/sphinx_doc/Inputs.rst

 Initialization
 ==============

-ERF can be initialzed in different ways.
+ERF can be initialized in different ways.
 These are listed below:

 - Custom initialization:
     Several problems under **Exec** are initialized in a custom manner.
 The state and velocity components are specific to the problem.
 These problems are meant for demonstration and do not include any terrain or map scale factors.
 - Initialization using a NetCDF file:
     Problems in ERF can be initialized using a NetCDF file containing the mesoscale data.
-The state and velocity components of the ERF domain are ingested from the mesocale data.
+The state and velocity components of the ERF domain are ingested from the mesoscale data.
 This is a more realistic problem with real atmospheric data used for initialization.
 The typical filename used for initialization is ``wrfinput_d01``, which is the outcome of running ``ideal.exe`` or ``real.exe`` of the WPS/WRF system.
 These problems are run with both terrain and map scale factors.
 - Initialization using an ``input_sounding`` file:
     Problems in ERF can be initialized using an ``input_sounding`` file containing the vertical profile.
 This file has the same format as used by ``ideal.exe`` executable in WRF.
 Using this option for initialization, running ``ideal.exe`` and reading from the resulting ``wrfinput_d01`` file are not needed.
 This option is used for initializing ERF domain to a horizontally homogeneous mesoscale state and does not include terrain or map scale factors.

 In addition, there is a run-time option to project the initial velocity field to make it divergence-free.
 To take advantage of this option, the code must be built with ``USE_POISSON_SOLVE = TRUE`` in the GNUmakefile if using gmake, or with ``-DERF_ENABLE_POISSON_SOLVE:BOOL=ON`` in the cmake.sh file if using cmake.
-(Additionally, if using cmake, the ``AMREX_LINEAR_SOLVERS`` option in ``CMake/SetAmrexOptions.cmake`` must be toggled from OFF to ON.)

 List of Parameters
 ------------------